How to Use AI to Ask the Literary Universe for Answers

 Thanks to the partnership between our library systems, more digital content is available for all library users.
 Everybody wins!
 Let us know how you like this new feature in the comments.
 Got questions?
 We’re happy to help.

-On February 3, 2022, the library held a virtual program via Zoom called Libby 101.
-The program was basic intro to the Libby app, which is the app created by OverDrive to read and listen to e-books, audiobooks, and magazines.
-If you are currently using the OverDrive app, please be aware that it will no longer be supported as of February 23, 2022 and you are encouraged to use the Libby app instead.
+In April 2023, the library held a virtual program via Zoom called Libby 101.
+The program was a basic intro to the Libby app, which is the app created by OverDrive to read and listen to e-books, audiobooks, and magazines.
+If you were unable to attend the virtual program, you’re in luck!
+The presentation was recorded and uploaded to our YouTube channel.

-We have divided the presentation into parts, so you can easily find the information that you’re looking for.
-If you would like to watch the entire presentation, please view the playlist on our YouTube channel.
+To watch the entire presentation, please view the playlist on our YouTube channel.

 Part Seven: Settings: The settings section of the Libby app.